zapper-95/UpRoll-cli/Readme.md

 ## View logs

-Display logs and status each service
+This command displays the logs and status of each service.

 <a href="https://ibb.co/svsrvvt"><img src="https://i.ibb.co/zhPwhhN/Screenshot-2567-12-14-at-21-27-51.png" alt="Screenshot-2567-12-14-at-21-27-51" border="0"></a>